CLCStriders/striders/_posts/2009-03-08-Gloucester-20-mile-08-March-2009.md

 ---
 title: Gloucester 20 mile 08 March 2009
-excerpt: '<p>Well done to all of you who braved the wind and rain to compete in the Gloucester 20 mile road race.
-I do hope that this has given you a big confidence boost for the London marathon next month.
-Congratulations Brendan Ward, Club Chairman Gloucester 20 mile 08 March 2009 Report Results</p>'
 layout: post
-permalink: /0000/00/Gloucester-20-mile--08-March-2009/
 ---

+<p>Well done to all of you who braved the wind and rain to compete in the Gloucester 20 mile road race.
+I do hope that this has given you a big confidence boost for the London marathon next month.
+Congratulations Brendan Ward, Club Chairman Gloucester 20 mile 08 March 2009 Report Results</p>

 **Gloucester 20mile 08 March2009**

-**<a name="Report"></a>**

-**Report**</p>
+**Report**

 Well done to all of you who braved the wind and rain to compete in the Gloucester 20 mile road race.
 I do hope that this has given you a big confidence boost for the London marathon next month.